-It is the generic version of the drug Imigran used to treat migraines.
-Triptans are prescribed for migraine sufferers to help cope with the changes in the brain caused by migraines.
+It is the generic version of the drug Imigran, used to treat migraines.
+Triptans are prescribed for migraine sufferers to help them cope with the changes in the brain caused by this condition.
 By contracting blood vessels, triptans are able to stabilise brain chemicals and alleviate the pain brought on by migraines.

 This medicine stabilises several chemical changes within the brain during a migraine attack, reducing your symptoms.

 Changes in the brain which cause migraines are thought to involve the widening of blood vessels within the brain.
 Sumatriptan contains the active ingredient sumatriptan succinate, which causes your brain's blood vessels to contract to their normal size, thus alleviating the symptoms of a migraine.

 By stimulating the serotonin receptors in your brain, it causes the surrounding muscles to contract, lessening the pain of a migraine attack.